71% of farmers report higher input costs in August - Agri Pulse

 On the investment front, around a quarter are planning on increasing investment in the farm over the coming year (dairy farmers are leading the way), a figure which is consistent with the survey earlier this year.

-Along with replacing and maintaining worn-out buildings, equipment & vehicles, consideration is being given to purchasing livestock as well as investing in new farm buildings, land and equipment & vehicles.
+Along with replacing and maintaining worn-out buildings, equipment and vehicles, consideration is being given to purchasing livestock as well as investing in new farm buildings, land and equipment & vehicles.

 Business ambitions